 All consumers within the meaning of Quebec’s Consumer Protection Act (hereinafter the “CPA”), who any time before June 28th, 2016 (the “Class Period”), purchased any of the Chest of Drawers recalled by IKEA Canada, including but not limited to the following models: ASKVOLL, BRIMNES, BRUSALI, BUSUNGE, HEMNES, HURDAL, IKEA PS 2012, KOPPANG, KULLEN, MALM, NORNÄS, STOCKHOLM, STUVA, SUNDVIK, TARVA, TROGEN, TRYSIL, TYSSEDAL, UNDREDAL, Alesund, Alleby, Alvesta, Aneboda, Angus, Ånes, Arup, Askedal, Aspelund, Balstar, Bankeryd, Bergsmo, Bialitt, Birkeland, Blimp, Boj, Brett, Boksta, BJÖRN, BÖRKVALLA, Diktad, Edland, Elis, Engan, Eksil, Fjell, Fjord, Flaten, Fridolin, Granås, Gute, Haddal, Hajdeby, Hensvik, Herrestad, Holleby, Hovdal, Hopen, Hosteland, Kabin, Kirkenes, Knot, Kusk, Kurs, Kviby, Leksvik, Lo, Lomen, Mac, Mast, Mammut, Mandal, Meråker, Midsund, Natura, Narvik, Nordli, Nordnes, Nyvoll, Ottenby, Rakke, Ramberg, Ranvik, Rodd, Robin, Rustik, Sala, Skarnes, Sandefjord, Stranda, Sveio, Stavanger, Tassa, Tovik, Trandum, Trondheim, Varde, Vajer, Vallvik, Vestby,Vinstra, Visdalen, Vollen (hereinafter the “Defective Chests”);

-All natural persons, legal persons established for a private interest, partnerships and associations or other groups not endowed with juridical personality, resident in Canada (subsidiarily Quebec), who, any time between May 8th, 2006 to November 30th, 2015 (the “Class Period”), purchased and/or leased one or more of the Nissan Versa Model Years 2007-2012 (the “Defective Vehicles”) manufactured, distributed, supplied, wholesaled and/or imported by Nissan;
+All consumers in Quebec, who, any time between May 8, 2006 to November 30, 2015 (the “Class Period”), purchased and/or leased one or more of the Nissan Versa model years 2007 2012 recalled under Transport Canada Recall No. 2015402 (the "Defective Vehicles") manufactured, distributed, supplied, wholesaled and/or imported by Nissan.

 All current and former residents of Canada who have purchased Red Bull;